Exploring your home loan options

 Strengths

-Making principal and interest payments on your home loan can help you to pay off your debt faster and increase the equity in your property.
+Making principal and interest payments on your home loan can help you pay off your debt faster and increase the equity in your property.
 Additionally, paying back the principal amount you owe means you'll be charged less interest over the life of your loan.

 Things to think about